 Real estate closings can move very quickly, with both parties discussing and sometimes disagreeing about the numbers, all of which ultimately represent your hard-earned money.
-A real estate attorney who thoroughly understands real estate law at Hocker & Associates, LLC can look out for your best interests and help you protect your rights.
+A real estate attorney who thoroughly understands real estate law at Hocker Law, LLC can look out for your best interests and help you protect your rights.

 Hocker Law, LLC Attorneys at Law are pleased to be under contract with the US Department of Housing & Urban Development (hereinafter "HUD") to act as closing agent for designated properties located in the State of Indiana.
 As such, Hocker Law, LLC and all their employees designated as closers are authorized to complete all aspects relating to the closing of a residential sales transaction wherein HUD is the seller, including signing closing documents on behalf of HUD.

 Said contracts are identified as C-ATL-01961, C-ATL-01962 and C-ATL-01965.
 Any further questions relating to this authority should be directed to HUD's Atlanta Contracting Operations located in Atlanta, Georgia (678) 732-2556.
 Any further questions regarding Hocker Law, LLC employees designated as closers should be directed to the undersigned.